 What can I share with my child?

-Children react to the strong emotional fairy tale elements - a daughter trying to evade evil without the help of her mother, older sisters who don't respect their sister, a father who does not at first recognise his daughter's worth, a loyal servant who sacrifices himself for his prince, a young prince alone in the world overcoming impossible odds to rescue his servant, a boy and a girl discovering they can talk to each other.
+Children react to the strong emotional fairy tale elements - a daughter trying to evade evil without the help of her mother, older sisters who don't respect their sister, a father who does not at first recognise his daughter's worth, a loyal servant who sacrifices himself for his prince, a young prince alone in the world facing impossible odds to rescue his servant, a boy and a girl discovering they can talk to each other.

 Ask your children what was the saddest thing that happened.

 Ask them what was the happiest thing.

 Ask if they would do things differently if they were Princess Emma or Princess Francis.

-Ask them which princess personality (speech bubble choice) they liked best.
+Ask them which princess personality (speech balloon choice) they liked best.

 Ask them which prince personality they liked best.

 Ask them why they think their favourite personalities react the way they do.